David8861/FlowViewer/README.md

 # Flow Viewer

-## A low profile document reader created to be quick.
+## A clean document reader, created to be fast.

 #### Flow Viewer is able to open and read documents, with easy to use functions like annotations.